accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 ###### iOS

 1. Activate the **Increase contrast** option (*Settings &gt; Accessibility &gt; Text display and size &gt; Increase contrast*) or if present in the application, activate the replacement mechanism enabling the application to be displayed with a sufficient contrast ratio.
-1. Locate  on the screen the texts, the texts contained in graphic elements and the texts embedded in videos that could cause contrast problems.
+1. Identify  on the screen the texts, the texts contained in graphic elements and the texts embedded in videos that could cause contrast problems.
 1. Activate the **Colour Contrast Analyser** software on the computer and capture the foreground and background colours on the mobile device either
 	- by [broadcasting the screen of the mobile device to the computer](methodologie.md#broadcast-the-screen-of-the-mobile-device);
 	- by taking [screenshots](methodologie.md#take-screenshots) of the elements to be evaluated (and importing them onto the computer).